 - Achieve growth in revenue and earnings.
-We seek to grow the business by providing additional services to clients, adding new clients, introducing new products and adapting products for new markets. - Forge long-term client relationships.
+We seek to grow organically by providing additional services to clients, adding new clients, introducing new products and adapting products for new markets.
+We may also make selective acquisitions to gain capabilities or platforms that enable future organic growth. - Forge long-term client relationships.
 We strive to achieve high levels of customer satisfaction and to forge close and long lasting client relationships.
 We believe these relationships enable us to market additional services and acquire knowledge and insights that fuel the product development process. - Invest in product development.
 We continually enhance products and services to keep pace with industry developments, regulatory requirements and the emerging needs of markets and clients.
 We believe ongoing investments in research and development give us a sustainable, competitive advantage in our markets. - Maintain financial strength.
 We adopt business models that generate recurring revenues and positive cash flows.
 Predictable cash flows serve as a source of funds for continuing operations, investments in new products, common stock repurchases and dividend payments. - Leverage investments across the business.
-We create scalable, enterprise-wide solutions designed to serve the needs of multiple markets, potentially offering operating efficiencies that can benefit corporate profitability. - Create value for shareholders.
+We create scalable, enterprise-wide platforms designed to serve the needs of multiple markets, potentially offering operating efficiencies that can benefit corporate profitability. - Create value for shareholders.
 The objective of achieving long-term sustainable growth in revenues and earnings strongly influences the management of the business.
 This philosophy guides corporate management practices, strategic planning activities and employee compensation practices.

-Business Solutions
+Business Platforms